smartcontractkit/solana-prediction-game/README.md

 **Image of the File Structure**

 The major folders for the application are as follows:
-1. `.github` - This stores the application [github actions](https://docs.github.com/en/actions)
+1. `.github` - This contains the application [github actions](https://docs.github.com/en/actions)
-2. `api` - This stores the [vercel serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions) that act as our backend.
+2. `api` - This contains the [vercel serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions) that act as our backend.
-3. `models` - This stores Mongoose Schemas
+3. `models` - This contains Mongoose Schemas
-4. `lib` - This stores the MongoDB connection
+4. `lib` - This contains the MongoDB connection
-5. `src` - This stores the `create-react-app` files
+5. `src` - This contains the `create-react-app` files
 6. `config-overrides.js` - This file overrrides `webpack` configurations for `react-app-rewired`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>